Milky Way at Castle Hill, New Zealand

 Best APS-C lenses for Milky Way photography

-APS-C sensors are not the best at gathering light, so pairing your crop-sensor camera with a fast and quality lens is crucial if you want to get the best Milky Way images.
+APS-C sensors are not the best at gathering light, so pairing your crop-sensor camera with a fast, high-quality lens is crucial if you want to get the best Milky Way images.

 Best prime lenses for shooting the Milky Way (APS-C)